Timeline: Women’s Running Through the Years

 1996 — Molly Barker starts Girls on the Run, which now impacts more than 130,000 girls across North America every year.

 2002 — Ultrarunner Pam Reed wins the Badwater Ultramarathon, a grueling 135-mile course through Death Valley in the middle of July when temperatures peak at 120 degrees.
-She beats both men and women enter in the race and repeated the feat in 2003, when she beat legendary ultrarunner Dean Karnazes.
+She beats both men and women entered in the race and repeated the feat in 2003, when she beat legendary ultrarunner Dean Karnazes.

 2004 — Nicole Deboom founds Skirt Sports after winning Ironman Wisconsin in the prototype of what would become the original Race Belt skirt.
 Her brand has continued to change women’s go-to race-day outfits around the world.